 Do they last?
 “Last” would be the operative word here.
 We field calls all the time from people who have tried to cut corners and refinish the bathtub with a DIY kit themselves and realize after the end result that they made a huge mistake.

 DIY bathtub refinishing kit experiencing a coating failure.
 Then there are the victims of previous owners who use DIY refinishing kits to save money in order to make the tub look more presentable for a quick sale.
 In the long run, it cost extra because we have to remove the inferior coating to get to the original surface of the tub.

 For a coating to truly last, the bathtub surface has to have proper adhesion.
 DIY kits lack the necessary preparation process of breaking down the original glass-like nature of the bathtub porcelain and allow the coatings to absorb into the surface.
 This is a critical step that is necessary to achieve a coating with longevity.

-The application of a DIY bathtub refinishing kit is typically done with a brush, roller or an aerosol can.
-None of these applications can yield the results of professional spray equipment, and an experienced refinishing technician.
-Rough areas, runs, halos, dullness, inconsistent coverage are all common when a DIY kit is used on a bathtub.
+The application of a DIY bathtub refinishing kit is typically done with a brush, roller or aerosol can.
+None of these applications can yield the results of professional spray equipment and an experienced refinishing technician.
+Rough areas, runs, halos, dullness, and inconsistent coverage are all common when a DIY kit is used on a bathtub.